The Origin of Sun Wukong’s Golden Headband

 My new article expands on the WDO connection by highlighting Monkey’s association with the circlet mentioned above as one of the ritual items worn by yogis.
 This shows Sun’s trademark headband can be traced to Esoteric Buddhism.

-The Origin of Sun Wukong’s Golden Fillet
+The Origin of Sun Wukong’s Golden Headband

 Update: 06-07-2018